 The lower the price-to-free-cash-flow ratio, the better.
 However, a company with higher growth deserves to trade at a higher multiple than a slower-growing firm.
-To adjust for varying growth rates, the price-to-free-cash-flow ratio was divided by the free cash flow (FCF) growth rate to help equate value to growth.
-The companies with the lowest ratios of free-cash-flow multiple to growth rate are presented in the passing company table.
+To adjust for varying growth rates, the price-to-free-cash-flow ratio was divided by the free-cash-flow growth rate to help equate value to growth.
+The companies with the lowest ratios of free-cash-flow multiple to growth rate are presented in the passing companies table.
 Like all screens, this represents a starting point for in-depth analysis.

 Summing It Up

 Warren Buffett’s approach identifies “excellent” businesses based on the prospects for the industry and the ability of management to exploit opportunities for the ultimate benefit of shareholders.
 He then waits for the share price to reach a level that would provide him with a desired long-term rate of return.

 Most investors have little trouble understanding Buffett’s philosophy.
 The approach encompasses many widely held investment principles.
 Its successful implementation is dependent upon the dedication of the investor to learn and follow the principles.
 It requires the ability to stick to the approach during times of market volatility.
 But for individual investors willing to do the considerable homework involved, the Buffett approach offers a proven path to investment value.